twilliams9397/eng89_ansible_controller/README.md

 ## Infrastructure as code
 - two parts: configuration management (chef, puppet and ansible) and orchestration (AWS, ansible and terraform)
 - everything is code - we codify tasks and instructions
+- no manual handling, all instructions pre written and one command runs it all
+- ansible controller is agentless as only controller needs ansible installations - agent nodes don't need it

 ## We will use 18.04 ubuntu for ansible controller and agent nodes set up
 ### Please ensure to refer back to your vagrant documentation